ChallX/StudyGroup-MP-Motionlab/README.md

 Welcome to the **Mobile Programming Study Group Repository** by **Motionlab**! 🚀
 This repository serves as a collection of all **materials, tasks, and projects** learned and completed throughout the study group sessions.

-> “Learning never exhausts the mind — it empowers it.” 💡
+> “Every Movement Is Motion.” 💡

 ---